richardbporter/drush-users-commands/README.md

 - Drupal 8

 ## Installation
-Since this is a [global Drush command](http://docs.drush.org/en/master/commands/#global-drush-commands), it will only be found when installed in certain directories.
+Since this is a [site-wide Drush command](https://docs.drush.org/en/master/commands/#site-wide-drush-commands), it will only be found when installed in certain directories.
 It is recommended to update your Composer installers path for drupal-drush packages to:
  ```